QIanGua/qiangua.github.io/content/post/My_Favourite_Terminal_Tools.md

 draft = false
 +++

-In this post, I will introduce some effective terminal tools.
+In this post, I will introduce some efficient terminal tools.

 <!--more-->